scrapy/scrapy/docs/index.rst

     Write the rules to crawl your websites.

 :doc:`topics/selectors`
-    Extract the data from web pages.
+    Extract the data from web pages using XPath.

 :doc:`topics/shell`
     Test your extraction code in an interactive environment.